LLaRA: Large Language-Recommendation Assistant: Large Language-Recommendation Assistant (LLaRA)

-Our hybrid prompt design facilitates a profound integration of text-based item indices and ID-based item embeddings, which are derived from a well-trained conventional recommender model.
-This prompt design provides a more comprehensive representation of user behaviors, surpassing the capabilities of prompts that are solely based on either IDs or text.
-By incorporating both textual and behavioral information, we can generate more accurate recommendations.
+Our hybrid prompt design facilitates integration of textual metadata and ID-based item embeddings sourced from a well-trained recommender model.
+This design addresses the limitations of prompts that rely exclusively on either ID-based or textual data, thereby generating more accurate recommendations.